 Massachusetts will launch MA Career Ready 101 this summer, which brings together community colleges, career centers, and adult basic education providers around a common assessment of basic skills, a shared basic skills training platform and certification, and shared outcomes data.

 For the last several years, SkillWorks and others have piloted efforts to increase the success of adult/non-traditional students in college.
 In these pilots, students who already have a high school diploma or equivalent but are not academically prepared for college receive help to make a successful transition.
-This has resulted in a higher success rate and fewer students getting stuck in remedial/developmental education.
+This has resulted in a much higher success rate and fewer students getting stuck in remedial/developmental education.

 Through the Massachusetts Community College and Workforce Development Transformation Agenda, coaching and college navigation have become integrated into college operations, and some colleges are using operational or incentive funding to keep their college and career coaches after the end of the grant.

-In FY2014, Massachusetts created a new Adult College Transition Services line item (7066-0040) to help people 18 or older transition into higher education by teaching content skills as well as providing assistance with the application and financial aid processes
+In FY2014, Massachusetts created a new Adult College Transition Services line item (7066-0040) to help people 18 or older transition into higher education by teaching content skills as well as providing assistance with the application and financial aid processes.

 Policy Recommendations